Flurrywinde/vim-choicescript/README.md

 # vim-choicescript

+## Syntax Highlighting!
+Folds!
+Automatic \*choice option generation!
+And more...

 Hopefully one day this will be a plugin (once I learn how to make plugins).
 For now, it is simply four files to add to your .vim directory:

 **after/ftplugin/choicescript.vim:** Choicescript indentation